 This experience actually highlights the dual operational opportunities which Applied was constantly pursuing — driving internal efficiency gains to ensure cost competitiveness and operating leverage, while pushing product innovation aimed at transforming customers’ factories through novel process, automation, and service solutions.

 After leaving Applied, I had the opportunity to build on all these experiences and assume overall executive responsibility — arguably closing a circle while started early in my career as a military officer.
 As interim CEO of an early-stage digital publisher, I successfully turned around and refocused an acquired content provider.
 Overhauled strategy and operations, including brand strategy, web presence (site and social media), pricing, marketing operations, and backoffice.

 Operating efficiency continues to be my primary interest.
-Today, at Ernst & Young’s Transaction Advisory Services, my focus is on the operational implementation of mergers, joint ventures, and carve-outs.
+Today, at EY’s Transaction Advisory Services, my focus is on the operational implementation of mergers, joint ventures, and carve-outs.
 Our teams work with clients to move quickly through the myriad details involved with executing a transaction and realizing its value.

 Semiconductor Fab Productivity — My Perspective

 - “Quantifying the Economic Impact of Cycle Time Waste” (co-authored with Eric Englhardt).
 Nanochip Fab Solutions, November 2008.